EzpieCo/CrazyCss-Docs/docs/Utilities/padding.md

 All utility classes for working with paddings

-With CrazyCss you can add padding from value of 1 to 10.
+With CrazyCss, you can add padding from value of 1 to 10.

 ## Padding for all sides

-You can apply padding for all sides with **p-** utility class.
+You can apply padding to all sides with **p-** utility class.

 <p class="p-1">.p-1</p>
 <p class="p-2">.p-2</p>